WilliamFace/Learning/README.md

-# front-end-learning-resources
+# Frontend Learning

-A log of all the useful learning resources I find online for HTML, CSS and JavaScript
+This is the repository where I will keep all of the useful learning resources I find online for Frontend and JavaScript.